shady-robot/knowledge-practice-insight/computer_science/knowledge/frontend/nextjs/README.md

 1. Start executing all data fetches at the same time, which is faster than waiting for each request to complete in waterfall.
 2. Use a native Javascript pattern that can be applied to any library or framework.

+### Static rendering

+With static rendering, data fetching and rendering happens on the server at build time or when revalidating data.

+1. Faster Websites -  Pre-rendered content can be cached and globally distributed when deployed to different host platform.
+2. Reduce Server Load -  Because the content is cached, your server does not have to dynamically generate content for each user request.
+3. SEO - Pre-rendered content is easier for search engine crawlers to index, as the content is already available when the page load.

+### Dynamic rendering

+1. Real-time data - Dynamic rendering allows your application to display real-time or frequently updated data.
+2. User-specific Content - It's easier to serve personalized content.
+3. Request time information - Dynamic rendering allows you to access information that can only be known at request time.

+### Streaming

+Streaming is a data transfer technique that allows you to break down a route into smaller "chunks" and progressively stream them from the server to the client as they become ready.
+By streaming, you can prevent slow data requests from blocking your whole page.
+Streaming works well with React's component model, as each component can be considered a chunk.

+`loading.tsx` is a special `Next.js` file built on top of React Suspense.
+It allows you to create fallback UI to show as a replacement while page content loads.

+### Router group

+Route groups allow you to organize files into logical groups without affecting the URL path structure.
+When you create a new folder using parentheses `()`, the name won't be included in the URL path.

+### Streaming a component

+Suspense allows you to defer rendering parts of your application until some condition is met.
+You can wrap your dynamic components in Suspense.
+Then, pass it a fallback component to show while the dynamic component loads.

+Where you place your suspense boundaries will vary depending on your application.
+In general, it's a good practice to move your data fetches down to the components that need it, and then wrap those components in Suspense.

+## Partial Pre-rendering

+Combine static rendering, dynamic rendering, and streaming in the same route with Partial Pre-rendering(PPR).

+Next.js 14 introduced an experimental version of Partial Pre-rendering - a new rendering model that allows you to combine the benefits of static and dynamic rendering in the same route.

+Partial Pre-rendering uses React's Suspense to defer rendering parts of your application until some condition is met.
+The Suspense fallback is embedded into the initial HTML file along with the static content.
+At build time, the static content is pre-rendered to create a static shell.
+The rendering of a dynamic content is postponed until the user requests the route.

+## URL search params

+1. Bookmarkable and shareable URLs.
+2. Server-side rendering: URL parameters can be directly consumed on the server to render the initial state, making it easier to handle server rendering.
+3. Analytics and tracking: HAving search queries and filters directly in the URL makes it easier to track user behavior without requiring additional client-side logic.

+### Debouncing

+Debouncing is a programming practice that limits the rate at which a function can fire.

+1. Trigger Event: When an event that should be debounced(like a keystroke in search box) occurs, a timer starts.
+2. Wait: If a new event occurs before the timer expires, the timer is reset.
+3. Execution: If the timer reaches the end of its countdown, the debounced function is executed.